frequenz-floss/frequenz-repo-config-python/README.md

     project](#create-the-local-development-environment) section to finish the
     setup.

+## Advanced usage

+The Cookiecutter template uses some tools provided as a library by this project.

+Usually users don't need deal with it directly, but if you project needs some extra customization (like disabling `nox` sessions or adding new ones, or using different CLI options for some tools), then you'll need to.

+You can find information about the extra features in the [API refence](reference/frequenz/repo/config/).

 ## Contributing

 If you want to know how to build this project and contribute to it, please